fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Test-ServiceFabricService.md

 # Test-ServiceFabricService

 ## SYNOPSIS
-Validates a Service Fabric service.
+Validates the health and availability of a Service Fabric service.

 ## SYNTAX